toddc612/functional_js_seed/README.md

-# function_js_seed
+# functional_js_seed
-Functional programming ES6 boilerplate to run with babel-node
+Functional programming ES6 boilerplate to run with babel-node.

 Includes the Ramda and Lodash libraries.